 A cache key typically includes:

-By default, all request parameters are included in the cache key.
-This means that different parameter values will generate different cache keys, resulting in multiple cached versions of the same page.
+By default, request parameters are included in the cache key.
+Different parameter values can create different cached versions of the same page.

 For example:

-Cache Settings allow you to control how cookies, parameters, and headers affect caching behavior, including whether they are included in the cache key, ignored, or used to prevent a page from being cached.
+Cache Settings allow you to control how request parameters, cookies, and headers affect caching behavior.
+You can choose whether they are included in the cache key, ignored, or used to prevent a page from being cached.

 Cache Rules